Museum Patron Sits On, Breaks Rare Chair

 St. Paul Pioneer Press

-A patron at the Minneapolis Institute of Arts on Sunday disregarded a do-not-touch sign, climbed atop a display platform and sat down on a chair dating to the Ming Dynasty, breaking it in three places.
+A patron at the Minneapolis Institute of Art on Sunday disregarded a do-not-touch sign, climbed atop a display platform and sat down on a chair dating to the Ming Dynasty, breaking it in three places.

 The late-16th century hardwood folding chair, part of the museum’s well-known Asian Art Collection, broke along its horseshoe-shaped back.